Working With Children Check

 Verify the status of each WWCC number, keeping a record of each verification result and ensuring all applications are up to date.
 You will need these records if you are audited by the Office of the Children’s Guardian.
-Watch how to verify here.
+Please watch the video below on how to verify a WWCC number.

 It is illegal:

 - For a person to work or volunteer with children 18/U if they do not have a current WWCC number

 - For a club to employ a person who is paid or holds a volunteer position that doesn’t have a WWCC number